ivansmith7795/clothing-style-classifier/README.md

         # Convert back from numpy to pandas and add the column headers back on
         dataset = pd.DataFrame(dataset, columns = datacols)

-    # Save the unlabeled set to a file
+    # Save the processed dataset to a file
     dataset.to_csv('datasets/dataset_dresses_' + datatype + '_processed.csv')